 Hair salons often qualify for a business owner’s policy.
 This package helps your business save money by bundling commercial property insurance with general liability insurance at an affordable rate.

 Professional liability insurance protects beauticians and hairstylists from lawsuits brought by dissatisfied customers.
-This policy, also called errors and omissions insurance, can help cover legal expenses if a customer sues over an unsatisfactory haircut or a negative reaction to a beauty product.
+This policy, also called errors and omissions insurance (E&O), can help cover legal expenses if a customer sues over an unsatisfactory haircut or a negative reaction to a beauty product.

 If you own a hair salon in California that has employees, you are required to carry workers’ compensation coverage.
 If you are a sole proprietor, the coverage is optional.
 However, if you slip and break an arm in your salon, or develop carpal tunnel syndrome after years of repetitive work, you can turn to your workers’ comp policy to help pay your medical bills and lost wages.